The selectable part – born before 1988

 If you want to move your money

 If you want to, you can move your money from one insurance company to another, or to another form of savings with the same insurance company.
-To move your money please contact our Customer Service at +46 (0)20-51 50 40.
+To move your money please contact our Customer Service at 020-51 50 40 for more information.
+If you're calling from abroad call our switchboard at +4660-18 74 00.
+From there you will be transferred to our Customer service.

 If your government employment ends